-Original (full length) articles must be between 2000-3000 words (includes the abstract, introduction, methods, results and discussion), excluding up to seventy-five(75) references - Exceptions to this word count will have to be justified in the cover letter to the Editor
+Original (full length) articles must be approximately 2000-3000 words (includes the abstract, introduction, methods, results and discussion), excluding up to seventy-five(75) references - Exceptions to this word count will have to be justified in the cover letter to the Editor

 Short communications/Technical notes: short scientific reports or methodological advances must not exceed 1,000 words (abstract, introduction, methods, results and discussion) with no more than two (2) tables or illustrations and twenty-five (25) references.
 An unstructured abstract of no more than 100 words is required.
 The text should also be structured in four parts: Introduction, Methods, Results and Discussion, but the Results and Discussion sections may be combined.Review articles: : a comprehensive review of prior publications subject related to the placenta (up to 4000 words and up to 100 references).
 Exceptions to this word count will have to be justified in the cover letter to the Editor.
 An unstructured abstract of no more than 250 words is required.
 The Introduction should indicate why the topic is important and should state the specific objective(s) of the review.
 The Conclusion may include the clinical implications and observations that may need additional research.
 Systematic reviews should follow the PRISMA guidelines.
 Meta-analysis of observational studies should follow the MOOSE guidelines.